| The

 of the town undertaken in 1622 for the Earl of Pembroke

 and other owners.
+The

-survey states:
+survey states: "There

 is a common called Gould Craft containing 3 acres lying within